ZZerker/DAoCLogWatcher/README.md

 Combat parsing covers weapon attacks, melee styles, spells, crits, heals, misses, blocks, and resists.
 All data is attributed using:

-- **Spell data-driven detection** — DoT spells and AoE nukes are resolved against a built-in spell database for maximum accuracy
+- **Spell data-driven detection** — DoT spells and AoE nukes are looked up in a bundled database of spell data, so ticks and multi-target hits are attributed to the right spell
 - **Two-tier spell attribution** — pending spells (last 4.5s window) vs. confirmed hits ensure multi-hit abilities and DoT ticks are correctly assigned
 - **Comprehensive log coverage** — results depend on log line formats; edge cases are continuously improved based on community log samples